VladTGeorgiev/Taxi-location-frontend/README.md

     $ npm start

-## To stop the server run use "Control-C"
+## To stop the server run use "Control-C".